OpenNingia/docudb/README.md

-# DocDB
+# DocuDB

-DocDB is a lightweight document database built on top of SQLite.
+DocuDB is a lightweight document database built on top of SQLite.
 It provides a simple interface for managing JSON documents.

 ## Features

 - Create, read, update, and delete documents
-- Query documents with various operations (like, eq, neq)
+- Query documents with various operations (like, eq, neq, ...)
 - Patch JSON documents

 ## Compiler support

-The library has been tested with the following C++ compiler
+The library has been tested with the following C++ compilers

 - cl 19.40.33812 (VS 2022)
 - g++ 13.1.0

+However it should build with any reasonable C++20 compiler.

 ## Inspiration